 In most cases, the commission fee is paid either after the customer has made their final payment, or after the travel itself has been completed.
 The commission fee varies per online travel agent.
 For example the commission of Booking.com could be somewhere between 10 and 15%, whereas Expedia charges between 18 and between 25%.
 Higher fees can be charged in exchange for a higher ranking within search results.
 This is the trade-off for those in the hotel industry, because an OTA can help them to sell rooms, but it is also likely to be one of their most expensive distribution channels.

 12 Online Travel Agents Your Hotel Should Be Working With

 There are a wide range of online travel agencies on the market and it is an industry that is growing all the time, especially as new technology emerges.
-Nevertheless, below you will find 12 of the most significant OTAs that hotel management can consider to increase there visibility and bookings..
+Below you will find 12 of the most significant OTAs that hotel management can consider to increase there visibility and bookings..